Custom modals (BETA)

 Choose the location(s) your custom modal can be triggered from:

 If no entry points are selected, the only way to open a modal is via the SDK.
-Maximum three app extensions per location.
+Maximum 3 app extensions per location.

-Each app can have a total of 21 custom/JSON modals or link actions.
+Each app can have a total of 21 custom modals or app actions.

 Adding a custom modal - custom panels, settings & via SDK